CFEL-CMI/pymepix/README.md

 # PymePix project

 Python framework for Timepix (version 3 and later) controls and data acquisition.

-This framework is build for the
+## Current status

+See the list of ToDos in the [documentation](#documentation) for known issues and planned improvements.

 ## PymePix Python module